• coction •

 Part of Speech: Noun

 Notes: Occasionally we enjoy exploring words that have no ostensible use in the language.
-(What's wrong with the words boiling and digestion?)
-We thought you might be interested in knowing where concoction comes from: it originally meant "boiling together with" and only later on "that which has been cooked from a mixture of ingredients".
+(What's wrong with the definitions "boiling" and "digestion"?)
+We thought you might be interested in knowing where concoction comes from: it originally meant "boiling together with" and only later, "that which has been cooked from a mixture of ingredients".

 In Play: This does not mean that there are no opportunities to use this very good, if somewhat out-of-style word: "I don't think coction would clean the dirt out of these jeans."
 Should you tire of digestion, try something like this: "I don't think my coction is up to a spicy meal tonight."

 Word History: Today's Good Word goes back to Latin coquere "to cook, boil".
-The original root was *pekw- "cook, ripen", visible today in Russian peku "I bake", which still vaguely resembles English bake itself.
-In Sanskrit the root held its ground: pakva in that language means "ripe".
+The original PIE word was pekw- "cook, ripen", visible today in Russian peku "I bake", which still vaguely resembles English bake, from the same source.
+In Sanskrit the root held its ground; pakva in that language means "ripe".
 However, this root took a mighty twist upon entering Greek and Latin.
 In Greek, the [kw] turned into another [p] under the influence of the first [p] (assimilation).
 The result was peptein "to cook, digest", which we borrowed as peptic, as in peptic ulcer.
 In Latin just the opposite occurred: the [kw] converted the initial [p] into another [k], giving coquere, pronounced [kokwere].
 Hard to believe, but true.